Guiding Through History: New Panels Illuminate Hamilton Estate Sugar Mill's Past

 Panels in Place

 A key milestone in this journey was the installation of beautifully designed informational panels that bring the story of the Sugar Mill to life.
-The text for the panels was written by our friend Douglas Mowat, a passionate engineer, and refined with the meticulous input of Nevis Historical & Conservation Society colleagues—David Rollinson, Christine Eickelmann, David Small, Phil Jennings, and Tina Bates—now stand proudly along the self-guided walking trail.
+The text for the panels was written by our friend Douglas Mowat, a passionate engineer, and refined with the meticulous input of Nevis Historical & Conservation Society colleagues—David Rollinson, Christine Eickelmann, David Small, Phil Dunning, and Tina Bates—now stand proudly along the self-guided walking trail.

 Built to Last